 The development of foundational language and play skills are critical milestones ideally met within the first years of a child’s life.
 Advances Learning Center offers center-based 1:1 Applied Behavior Analysis (ABA) services and Toddler Play Groups, both of which offer a supportive environment where children can develop and foster these, and other, skills.

-Center-based services are provided at our Watertown MA learning center, where we supply all materials necessary for your child’s program and board certified behavioral analyst (BCBA) supervisors are on-site to provide close staff supervision and oversight of your child’s progress.
+Center-based services are provided at our Watertown and Wilmington Massachusetts learning centers, where we supply all materials necessary for your child’s program and board certified behavioral analyst (BCBA) supervisors are on-site to provide close staff supervision and oversight of your child’s progress.
 Having ABA sessions in our learning center can be ideal for a young child who learns best in an environment where distractions can be carefully controlled.
 One-on-one services are provided for toddlers and young children (18 months to 6 years of age) between the hours of 8 am and 5 pm.

 ALC’s Toddler ABA Groups are designed for children aged 18 months to 3 years, who may attend as part of their Center-based program, or as a stand-alone service.
 Groups target verbal behavior milestones for children while they engage with same-aged peers and receive support from our caring and knowledgeable staff.
 Advances Learning Center services children of all levels of ability, with and without identified diagnoses.
 Our teacher-to-child ratio ensures individualized attention as ABA instructors facilitate the development of language and play skills including making requests, responding to others, associative and independent play skills.